Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 """

-- Defined the JSONPlace holder endpoint to retrieve data from, but we made a deliberate typo when constructing the URL – this will raise a 404 error.
+- We defined the JSONPlace holder endpoint from which to retrieve data, but we made a deliberate typo when constructing the URL – this will raise a 404 error.

-- Used Python’s built-in exception handling, try and except catch any errors that occur when attempting to visit the JSONPlaceholder endpoint.
-Note, the
+(catch) any errors that occur when attempting to visit the JSONPlaceholder endpoint.
+Note theraise_for_status()

 Although we demonstrated how to handle 404 error status codes in this instance, the same format can be used to handle any HTTP status code.